vijaylondhe/DevOps-Projects/Project-05:Continous-Integraion-with-Jenkins-Sonarqube-Nexus-Slack/README.md

-# Project-05: Continous Integration with Jenkins, Sonarqube, Nexus and Slack
+# Project-05: Continuous Integration with Jenkins, Sonarqube, Nexus and Slack

 ### Objectives: